Is the Use of Whips Ethical or Necessary?

 My Use of Whips

-Some folks associate whips with improper treatment of animals, primarily because they are unfamiliar with the proper usage of one.
+Some folks associate whips with improper treatment of livestock, primarily because they are unfamiliar with the proper usage of one.
 Whips are very foreign to many people.
 I feel that seeing my whipmaking in contrast with my approach to agriculture comes across as somewhat antithetical.

 Over the years, our ranching practices have evolved considerably and we no longer use dogs or horses to round up cattle.
 Cows can be incredibly docile animals, and fresh grass alone can be used to coax a well-trained herd where you need them to go.
-Though this isn’t always practical (and I understand that), it is our end goal to fully convert from a more “traditional” operation to one that implements regenerative agriculture methods, such as rotationally mob-grazing our cattle.
-But keep in mind, we are a small operation and the same sort of model can be implemented on a much larger scale (think tens of thousands of acres), and it could look much different—still utilizing horses and other traditions.
+Though this isn’t always practical (and I understand that), it is our end goal to fully convert from a more “traditional” operation to one that implements regenerative practices, such as rotationally mob-grazing our cattle.
+But keep in mind, we are a small operation and the same sort of model can be implemented on a much larger scale (think tens of thousands of acres), and it could look much different—still utilizing horses and other traditional methods.

 So, Is it Ethical?